FAQ

 If you are experiencing financial hardship a counsellor will consider your situation, they may offer a free initial consultation and offer cheaper rates.
 This can only be discussed with a counsellor.

-1. Each of these Health Workers offer services that do overlap.
+Each of these Health Workers offer services that do overlap.
 Each will have areas of speciality and this will have to do with the training they have received.
+There are also differences in their approach to their counselling work and the type of counselling they provide.

 CCAA is an association that accredits counsellors who have a Christian faith and seek to integrate their theology with psychology.
 Our registered members have been trained in counselling practices with accredited organisations.
 CCAA offers a wide range of Professional Development meetings across all of Australia, including a National Conference normally every 2 years.